 Mr. Bones’ Bone

 To play this game, appoint one player to be Mr. Bones.
 Have the kids form a circle around Mr. Bones.
 Give them a skeleton bone (cut out from a Halloween decoration).
 Put on some music and tell Mr. Bones to close his eyes.
-While his eyes are closed, the kids pass the bone around the circle.
+While his eyes are closed, have the kids pass the bone around the circle.
 At some point, stop the music.
 When the music stops, the kid holding the bone must hide it, and Mr. Bones has to try and guess who has his bone.
 If he guesses correctly, the kid holding the bone becomes the new Mr. Bones.
 If he guesses incorrectly, he has to be Mr. Bones again.
 If Mr. Bones can’t guess correctly after three rounds, switch out the players, so everyone gets a turn at being the skeleton.

 Skeleton Scavenger Hunt